British Broadcasting Company: First test broadcasts

 Beginning in 1920, a number of licences were issued to British and American subsidiary companies in Britain for the purpose of conducting experimental transmissions under terms of a licence issued by the General Post Office in accordance with the Wireless Telegraphy Act 1904.

-The Managing Director of the Marconi Wireless Telegraph Company Godfrey Isaacs decided to spearhead radio broadcasting and in January 1920 yje firm based in Chelmsford, Essex completed installation of a longwave transmitter on 2750 meters (109kc/s) with a power of 6kW to conduct experimental broadcasts from the New Street Works.
-A license was granted on 23rd February for two 30 minute broadcasts per day and on 15th June 1922 there was a famous performance by Dame Nellie Melba later followed by other well known artists of the time.
-The signal was received throughout Europe and as far as Newfoundland, Canada.
+The managing director of the Marconi Wireless Telegraph Company, Godfrey Isaacs, decided to spearhead radio broadcasting and in January 1920 the firm based in Chelmsford, Essex completed installation of a long wave transmitter on 2750 meters (109 kilocycles/second) with a power of 6 kilowatts to conduct experimental broadcasts from the New Street Works.
+A license was granted on 23 February for two 30 minute broadcasts per day and on 15 June 1922 there was a famous performance by Dame Nellie Melba later followed by other well known artists of the time.
+The signal was received throughout Europe and as far as Newfoundland.
 Further transmissions were also made.